-Please find a copy of the risk assessement we have produced for the wider reopeninging of school for September.
-Please click here to take a look.
+Please find a copy of the risk assessment we have produced for the health and safety of all our community, updated on 17th of November 2021 Please click here to take a look.

 From Thursday 3rd September, the school will re-open for all children.
 The only children who should not attend are those who have been told to continue to not be at school due to medical conditions – the school will require evidence that a medical professional has seen that it is in the child’s best interests not to return to school.